Eschatologue/CM_wiki/docs/class/cleric/index.md

 - **Thaumaturge.** You know one extra cantrip from the Cleric spell list (see your Spellcasting feature for information on preparing spells).
 In addition, your mystical connection to the divine gives you a bonus to your Intelligence (Religion) checks.
 The bonus equals your Wisdom modifier (minimum of +1).

-## Level 1: Spellcasting
+### Level 1: Spellcasting
 You have learned to cast spells through prayer, meditation, and devotion.
 See the Player's Handbook for the rules on spellcasting.
 The information below details how you use those rules as a Cleric.

-### Cantrips
+**Cantrips**
 You know three cantrips of your choice from the Cleric spell list.
-Rather than choosing, you may start with Guidance, Sacred Flame, and Thaumaturgy.
+Guidance, Sacred Flame, and Thaumaturgy are recommended.

 Whenever you gain a Cleric level, you can replace one of your cantrips with another cantrip of your choice from the Cleric spell list.

-When you reach 4th and 10th level in this class, you learn another cantrip of your choice from the Cleric spell list, as shown in the Cantrips column of the Cleric table.
+When you reach Cleric levels 4 and 10, you learn another cantrip of your choice from the Cleric spell list, as shown in the Cantrips column of the Cleric Features table.

-### Spell Slots
+**Spell Slots**

-The Cleric table shows how many spell slots you have to cast your spells of 1st level and higher.
-To cast one of these spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a Long Rest.
+The Cleric Features table shows how many spell slots you have to cast your level 1+ spells.
+You regain all expended slots when you finish a Long Rest.

-### Prepared Spells of 1st+ Level
+**Prepared Spells of level 1+**

-You prepare the list of spells of 1st level and higher that are available for you to cast with this feature.
-To start, choose four 1st-level spells from the Cleric spell list.
-Rather than choosing, you may start with Bless, Cure Wounds, Guiding Bolt, and Shield of Faith.
+You prepare the list of level 1+ spells that are available for you to cast with this feature.
+To start, choose four level 1 spells from the Cleric spell list.
+Bless, Cure Wounds, Guiding Bolt, and Shield of Faith are recommended.

-The number of spells on your list also increases as you gain Cleric levels, as shown in the Prepared Spells column of the Cleric table.
+The number of spells on your list increases as you gain Cleric levels, as shown in the Prepared Spells column of the Cleric Features table.
 Whenever that number increases, choose additional spells from the Cleric spell list until the number of spells on your list matches the number on the table.
 The chosen spells must be of a level for which you have spell slots.

-For example, if you're a 3rd-level Cleric, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.
+For example, if you’re a level 3 Cleric, your list of prepared spells can include six spells of levels 1 and 2 in any combination.

-If another Cleric feature gives spells that you always have prepared, those spells don't count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.
+If another Cleric feature gives you spells that you always have prepared, those spells don’t count against the number of spells you can prepare with this feature, but those spells otherwise count as Cleric spells for you.

-### Changing Your Prepared Spells
+**Changing Your Prepared Spells**
 Whenever you finish a Long Rest, you can change your list of prepared spells, replacing one or more of the spells there with other Divine spells for which you have spell slots.
 Preparing a new list requires time spent in prayer and meditation: at least 1 minute per spell level for each spell you add to the list.

-### Spellcasting Ability
+**Spellcasting Ability**
 Wisdom is your Spellcasting Ability for your Cleric spells.

-### Spellcasting Focus
+**Spellcasting Focus**
 You can use a Holy Symbol as a Spellcasting Focus for the spells you prepare for this class.

-## Level 2: Channel Divinity
+### Level 2: Channel Divinity

 You gain the ability to channel divine energy directly from the Outer Planes, using that energy to fuel magical effects.
 You start with two such effects: Divine Spark and Turn Undead, each of which is described below.
 Each time you use your Channel Divinity, you choose which effect to create, and you gain additional effect options at higher levels in this class.